Der Erdbeermund

 "Der Erdbeermund" (in English: "The Strawberry Mouth") is a song recorded by German Eurodance band Culture Beat.
-It was released in 1989 by CBS and Epic as the band's debut single from the studio album, Horizon (1991).
-Written by Torsten Fenslau with Jens Zimmermann and Nosie Katzmann after words by François Villon, it features a spoken vocal in German by Jo van Nelsen.
+It was released in 1989 by CBS and Epic Records as the band's debut single from the studio album, Horizon (1991).
+Written by Torsten Fenslau with Jens Zimmermann and Nosie Katzmann after words by Paul Zech (as a pastiche of François Villon), it features a spoken vocal in German by Jo van Nelsen.
 "Der Erdbeermund" peaked at number 11 on the West German singles chart and number 48 on the Eurochart Hot 100.

 Background

 German disc jockey and music producer Torsten Fenslau, who initially had a desire for becoming an architect, had been working as a DJ at the Frankfurt nightclub Dorian Gray for 11 years, when he decided to form Culture Beat with his friends Jens Zimmermann and Peter Zweier.
 After recording and having club success with a song Fenslau had made with songwriter Nosie Katzmann, called "Alone (It's Me)", he asked Katzmann if he could listen to some more tracks the songwriter had written.
 One of these tracks caught Fenslau's attention - a song called "423211".
 He then asked his production partner Zimmermann to re-record the track with a more club-oriented bass drum and "Der Erdbeermund" was created.

-After the instrumental was finished, Katzmann didn't have time to record his vocals on it, so initially Fenslau used a reading by German actor Klaus Kinski of the poem "Der Erdbeermund" by French poet François Villon.
+After the instrumental was finished, Katzmann didn't have time to record his vocals on it, so initially Fenslau used a reading by German actor Klaus Kinski of the poem "Eine verliebte Ballade für Ysabeau d'Aussigny” ("A Romantic Ballad for Ysabeau d’Aussigny") by German poet Paul Zech in the style of French poet François Villon.
 Later the spoken poem was re-recorded with Jo van Nelsen.
 The gay clubs first noticed the song, and they helped it a lot to become a big hit.
 Jo van Nelsen was also well known in the Frankfurt-based gay community.
 Versions of the song in English and French were also released, titled "Cherry Lips" and "Les lèvres cerises", respectively.
 An instrumental version was also a club hit in the United Kingdom, where it reached number 55 on the UK Singles Chart.
 "Cherry Lips" was a top-10 hit on the US Billboard dance chart.